Dental Assistant Cover Letter

 Format of a Dental Assistant Cover Letter

 Below are two examples of the format of a dental assistant cover letter.
 There are more online that you can take a look at too.
+You need to make sure the cover letter is part of a killer resume as well, so that you can attract employers left and right.

 It should be along the lines of this: